Candice Abrahams

 Candice Abrahams (née van Leeve) is a South African model and beauty pageant titleholder who was crowned Mrs. World 2016.
 Abrahams had previously been crowned Mrs. South Africa 2016.
 She is the first woman from South Africa to win the Mrs. World title.

 Personal life

 Abrahams was born Candice Deborah van Leeve to Deborah (Debbie) and Samson van Leeve on 7 January 1983.
-She attended Wentworth Secondary School.
+She attended Fairvale Secondary School.

 She is married to Metro FM radio personality Ismail Abrahams and the couple have two children, Samia (born 8 May 2005) and Taai (born 16 January 2010).

 Pageantry

 She had previously been crowned Miss East Coast Radio, Miss Jam Alley, and Miss Organics Beautiful Hair.

 Miss South Africa

 Abrahams made it to the top 16 of Miss South Africa in 2001.

 Mrs. South Africa 2016

-She was crowned the winner on Friday, 9 October 2015 at the Theatre of Marcellus in Emperors Palace beating runner-up Aldytha da Silva from Durban and second runner-up Marlene Naiker from Buccleuch to the crown.
+She was crowned the winner on Friday, 9 October 2015 at the Theatre of Marcellus in Emperors Palace, beating runner-up Aldytha da Silva from Durban and second runner-up Marlene Naiker from Buccleuch to the crown.